-- If insurance is paying for mental health services, a diagnosis will be provided to the insurance company, and your treatment provider may have to release some of your mental health medical records to the company in order to obtain payment or to continue seeing you.
+- If insurance is paying for mental health services, a diagnosis will be provided to the insurance company (along with other records too), and your treatment provider may have to release some of your mental health medical records to the company in order to obtain payment or to continue seeing you.

 - A mental illness diagnosis might be perceived as the justification for many unacceptable behaviors—enabling someone to continue in certain patterns which may not necessarily be a part of the disorder.

-- Because the process of diagnosis is subjective, biased by cultural, social and gender differences, it “phallocentric” (man-centered) and inherently erroneous much of the time 25.
-In short, it might simply be wrong.
+- Because the process of diagnosis is subjective, biased by cultural, social and gender differences, it is “phallocentric” (man-centered) and inherently erroneous much of the time 25 it might simply be wrong.